Measure component power

 Take the measurement while the loop executes.

-Some devices can limit maximum CPU speed while performing thermal throttling due to a high temperature measurement (i.e. after running CPUs at high speeds for sustained periods).
+Some devices can limit maximum CPU speed while performing thermal throttling due to a high temperature measurement (that is, after running CPUs at high speeds for sustained periods).
 Watch for such limiting, either using the system console output when taking measurements or by checking the kernel log after measuring.

 For the cpu.awake value, measure the power consumed when the system is not in suspend and not executing tasks.
 The CPU should be in a low-power scheduler idle loop , possibly executing an ARM Wait For Event instruction or in an SoC-specific low-power state with a fast-exit latency suitable for idle use.